Scott Boman: Gary Johnson campaign directorship

-Scotty Boman was Michigan Director of Gary Johnson's Presidential campaign, and served as his surrogate at a candidate forum.
+Scotty Boman was Michigan Director of Gary Johnson's presidential campaign, and served as his surrogate at a candidate forum.
 Johnson's vote total met a threshold in Michigan election law that qualified the Libertarian Party to have the same ballot access as major parties.
 This includes participation in primary elections which have previously only included Republicans and Democrats.

 According to Boman the campaign relied largely on home-based volunteer phone banks and door-to-door canvassers.
 He claimed to be recruiting these volunteers from a database of approximately 3,000 contacts.
 According to The Detroit News, Boman believed Johnson and his running mate, Bill Weld, were more credible then previous Libertarian candidates.
 He cited their experience as Governors saying, "They've both been vetted by their own experience."
-The Detroit News, later broke with 143 years of tradition by endorsing the Johnson-Weld Presidential ticket, instead of the Republican nominee.
+The Detroit News, later broke with 143 years of tradition by endorsing the Johnson–Weld presidential ticket, instead of the Republican nominee.

-Michigan Board of Education candidacy 2016 & 2018
+Michigan Board of Education candidacy 2016 and 2018

 Scotty Boman made his third run for Board of Education and finished with the second highest vote total for a Statewide minor party candidate.
 He ran on a platform of diversifying curriculum, parental school choice, and ending gun-free school zones for "legally qualified" gun-owners.
 He also called for abandoning what he called, "Federally subsidized PC fads."

 He ran again for Michigan Board of Education in 2018 and participated in the bipartisan televised debate for that office.
 The other candidate in the debate was Green Party candidate, Sherri Wells.